-- Number of abuse reports received by the Registry's abuse point of contact described above; - Number of cases and domains referred to registrars for resolution; - Number of cases and domains where the Registry took direct action; - Resolution times; - Number of domains in the gTLD that have been blacklisted by major anti-spam blocklist providers, and; - Phishing site uptimes in the gTLD.
+- Number of abuse reports received by the Registry's single point of contact for abuse cases described above; - Number of cases and domains referred to registrars for resolution; - Number of cases and domains where the Registry took direct action; - Resolution times; - Number of domains in the gTLD that have been blacklisted by major anti-spam blocklist providers, and; - Phishing site uptimes in the gTLD.

-Handling of URS Requests
+j) Handling of URS Requests

-The registry Operator's handling of Uniform Rapid Suspension (URS) requests is specified in detail in section 1.3 of the response to question #29.
+The registry Operator's handling of Uniform Rapid Suspension (URS) requests is specified in detail in section 1.3 of the response to question #29 in the .VERSICHERUNG application.

-Registry Interfaces Abuse
+k) Registry Interfaces Abuse